Meradikonda/GVSU-CIS641-MERADIKONDA/README.md

 ### Prerequisites:
 * Must have knowledge on MVC design pattern, Scrum, php.
 * Should have basic knowledge on mySql database.
-* must have hands-on experience on any server(eg: tomcat, Xamp)
+* must have hands-on experience on any server(eg: tomcat, Xampp)

 ### installation:
 * Download Xampp from the internet https://www.apachefriends.org/download.html